harsh2ai/Baggage-AI/README.md

 ## Block Diagram
-Note: The part where Image is bieng rotated before being fused is not mentioned in block diagram although its being done in mask.py file
+Note: The part where Image is bieng rotated by angle of 45 before being fused is not mentioned in block diagram although its being done in mask.py file

 ![BlockDiagram](https://user-images.githubusercontent.com/39687652/156978845-c901d0b0-8237-4eca-90c1-c8eb8a82152c.jpeg)